 I want to introduce you to my new guest blogger, Web developer, David Hynes.
 David has a Bachelor of Science degree in Industrial Engineering and an MBA.
-I know him because he worked with my husband as a Senior Staff Information Analyst for a large oil company.
+Before retiring, he worked with my husband as a Senior Staff Information Analyst for a large oil company.
 He follows politics, technology and science and enjoys music and travel.
 I enjoy David’s social media posts which are thoughtful and articulate.
-He recently commented about an engaging book he was reading and even posted a summary of the main points from the first part of the book.
-It sounded like something I should share with my readers.
+He recently commented about an engaging book he was reading and posted a summary of the main points from the first part of the book.
+He graciously gave permission for me to share with my readers.
 (The link to the book is an affiliate link which pays a commission on purchases.)

 The author Fr.
 Robert J. Spitzer is a Catholic Priest in the Jesuit order, and is currently the President of the Magis Center of Reason and Faith and the Spitzer Center.
 He was President of Gonzaga University from 1998 to 2009 and has taught courses on faith and reason, metaphysics, philosophy of God, and philosophy of science to graduate and undergraduate students at Georgetown University, Gonzaga University, Seattle University, and St. Louis University.